 With every DiSC profile, there is also a Facilitator's Supplement available.
 This provides a little more detail about the data behind the presentation of the results.
-A skilled Everything DiSC Workplace Facilitator or one of our Approved Trainers can use this to dive deeper into your results if for some reason you don't instantly connect with your profile.
+A skilled Everything DiSC Workplace Facilitator or one of our Accredited Members can use this to dive deeper into your results if for some reason you don't instantly connect with your profile.
 With some discussion, there is often a good reason behind it and often it is related to these additional priorities that have been shown above.

 Finally, one thing to note is that the sample above is taken from the Workplace profile.
 Irrespective of which type of profile you take, your dot tells you the same story - an indication of your preferred behavioural style and the strength of the tendency you have towards it.
 The Priorities (words around the outside of the map) and their meanings change with each type of report.
 An Everything DiSC Sales profile, for example, will have priorities that are more meaningful in a sales context.